 The second is that I don’t like little bits in my hush puppies.
 I want them to be smooth, pillowy balls of gently fried dough.
 A crispy exterior with a soft interior.

-I also don’t use paprika, cayenne or pepper.
+I also don’t use paprika, cayenne pepper or pepper.
 I like my hush puppies to be slightly sweet to balance out the rest of my savory dish.
 You can, however, add these if you think it will complement your food.